ripple-pay/ripplepay-api/README.md

     * Signup on currency freak and get copy your api-key.
 Currency freak provided us with the forex exchange value of 1USD to 1EUR, 1USD to JPY and 1USD to 1NGN
     * Add CURRENCY_FREAK_API_KEY="api-key" your .env file.
   # Trustline Issuer
-   * The Issuer was provided with the ability to add a few currency [EUR, JPY, NGN, USD] trustlines to customers xrp wallet addresses.
+   * The Issuer us provided with the ability to add a few currency [EUR, JPY, NGN, USD] trustlines to customers xrp wallet addresses.
    * Add ISSUER=rg2MAgwqwmV9TgMexVBpRDK89vMyJkpbC to your .env file
    * Also add your backend url to the .env file as BACKEND_DOMAIN=http://localhost:8000